TheSpacepirate25/TheSpacepirate25/README.md

-- 👋 Hi, I’m @MaximusBlue
+Hi, I’m @MaximusBlue
-- 👀 I’m interested in minecraft modding, game development and python programming.
+I’m interested in python programming and machine learning.
-- 🌱 I’m currently learning Python, JavaScript, Command Block.
+I’m currently learning Python and HTML.
-- 💞️ I’m looking to collaborate on minecraft mods and other coding projects.
-- 📫 How to reach me: MCreator Forum, username MaximusBlue or here on GitHub!

 <!---
 MaximusBlue/MaximusBlue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.